yt-project/yt/doc/source/reference/demeshening.rst

 ``snapshot_200.hdf5.index5_7.ewah``.
 On subsequent loads, this index file will be reused, rather than re-generated.

-The filename scheme can be changed by supplying an alternate filename to the ``load`` command with the argument ``index_filename``.
+By *default* these sidecars are stored next to the dataset itself, in the same directory.
+However, the filename scheme (and thus location) can be changed by supplying an alternate filename to the ``load`` command with the argument ``index_filename``.
 For instance, if you are accessing data in a read-only location, you can specify that the index will be cached in a location that is write-accessible to you.

 These files contain the *compressed* bitmap index values, along with some metadata that describes the version of the indexing system they use and so forth.
-If the version of the index that yt uses has changed, they will be regenerated.
+If the version of the index that yt uses has changed, they will be regenerated; in general this will not vary very often (and should be much less frequent than, for instance, yt releases) and yt will provide a message to let you know it is doing it.

+The file size of these cached index files can be difficult to estimate; because it is based on a compressed bitmap arrays, it will depend on the spatial organization of the particles it is indexing, and how co-located they are according to the space filling curve.
+For very small datasets it will be small, but we do not expect these index files to grow beyond a few hundred megabytes even in the extreme case of large datasets that have little to no coherence in their clustering.